cmrigney/node-sftp-s3/README.md

 # node-sftp-s3
-Node JS module for SFTP to S3 file storage.
+Node JS module for creating an SFTP server that uses S3 for file storage.